Chenée Today

 This small batch chocolate chip cookies recipe produces pretty thin cookies, actually.
 They definitely won't be as fluffy or domed as other cookies that are filled with chocolate chips and nuts, and that's by design.
 The chopped chocolate bars melt more flat than chocolate chips do.
 Plus, we've used melted brown butter and a relatively low amount of flour, all to produce a chewy cookie that does spread pretty thin.
 That said, your cookies should not be as thin as a cracker!
 To prevent them from thinning out too much, make sure you've chilled them both before and after scooping them into balls.
 You can also add a bit more flour, as I mention in the recipe card below.

-stack of small batch chocolate chip cookies
+Stack of small batch chocolate chip cookies on a tray.

 What does brown butter do to cookies?